Marian apparition: Examples

 Most alleged apparitions involve the verbal communication of messages, but others are silent, such as the apparition of Our Lady of Knock (Ireland, 1879).

 Some apparitions are one-time events, such as Our Lady of La Salette (France, 1846).
-Others recur over an extended period of time, such as Our Lady of Laus (France, 17th/18th centuries), whose seer claimed 54 years of appearances.
-Public, serial apparitions (in which a seer not only says that they have experienced a vision, but that they expect it will reoccur, causing people to gather to observe) appear to be a relatively recent phenomenon; up until about the seventeenth century, most reported apparitions happened when the individual was alone, or at least no one else was aware of its occurrence.
+Others recur over an extended period, such as Our Lady of Laus (France, 17th/18th centuries), whose seer claimed 54 years of appearances.
+Public, serial apparitions (in which a seer not only says that they have experienced a vision, but that they expect it will recur, causing people to gather to observe) appear to be a relatively recent phenomenon; up until about the seventeenth century, most reported apparitions happened when the individual was alone, or at least no one else was aware of its occurrence.

 Physical contact is hardly ever reported as part of Marian apparitions.
 In rare cases, a physical artifact is reportedly left behind, such as the image of Our Lady of Guadalupe (Mexico, 1531), which is said to have been miraculously imprinted on the cloak of Juan Diego.